NickKelly1/iterable/README.md

 #### map

-Map items in the collection.
+Map values in the collection.

 Similar to `Array.prototype.map`.